BayCare Ballpark

-BayCare Ballpark is a baseball stadium located in Clearwater, Florida.
+BayCare Ballpark is a baseball stadium located in Clearwater, Florida, United States.
 The stadium was built in 2004 and has a maximum seating capacity of 8,500 people (7,000 fixed seats with additional grass berm seating for 1,500).

 The ballpark is the spring training home of the Philadelphia Phillies, and also the home of their Class A affiliate, the Clearwater Threshers of the Florida State League.
 A sculpture titled The Ace—by artist Kevin Brady—stands at the ballpark's west entrance plaza.

 Name

 The stadium was originally named Bright House Networks Field after the regional / national cable company, Bright House Networks, whose local head end center is located just to the south of the stadium.

 It was announced on January 20, 2004, that Bright House Networks had secured the naming rights for the new ballpark.
 Under the terms of the agreement, Bright House Networks would pay the Phillies $1.7 million over 10 years with an option for two 5-year renewals.
 The City of Clearwater received one-third of the payment.
 The name was shortened to Bright House Field in 2013.

 In 2017, the complex was renamed Spectrum Field after Bright House was purchased by Charter Communications.
 While named for Charter's residential service, the name invoked memories of the Spectrum arena that operated from 1967 to 2009 at the South Philadelphia Sports Complex, which the Phillies have called home since 1971.

 The name was changed to BayCare Ballpark in February 2021, when BayCare Health System reached a six-year naming-rights agreement with a five-year renewal option.
 BayCare Health System also became the exclusive healthcare system partner for the Phillies in the Florida market.